-- 55.14 The Evaluation Committee will comprise the Programme Manager, Administrative Services or delegate (Chairperson; non-voting), an assigned Procurement Officer (Secretary; non-voting), the Project Manager, a technical person within the Programme from which the project originated, and one other person with the required expertise who is external to the Programme from which the project originated, and whose selection has been approved by the Deputy Secretary-General. - 55.15 The Evaluation Committee will organise a day, time and agenda to meet, based on the dates for submission of the Proposals.
-The Committee will open and evaluate the proposals received as outlined in Clauses 67.36 to 67.79, under the sections on the Evaluation Process in the Open Tendering Procedure. - 55.16 Where less than three (3) Proposals are received, the evaluation team must seek the approval of the Deputy Secretary-General to proceed with the process of evaluation and selection. - 55.17 The Programme Manager, Administrative Services will prepare the evaluation report, using the template in Annex B17d1, justifying the choice of Consultant.
-The evaluation report with annexes of the individually completed evaluation grids, CVs of the shortlisted consultants, the relevant TOR, funds availability form and draft contract will be submitted to the Deputy Secretary-General, through the Director, Corporate Services or designate, for approval of the proposed selection. - 55.18 The procedures for notification of award, confirmation of the availability of key experts and proposed replacements, contract procedures, and publication of award shall be the same as for Open Tendering procedure (Clauses 67.1 to 70.1)
+- 58.14 The Evaluation Committee will comprise the Programme Manager, Administrative Services or delegate (Chairperson; non-voting), an assigned Procurement Officer (Secretary; non-voting), the Project Manager, a technical person within the Programme from which the project originated, and one other person with the required expertise who is external to the Programme from which the project originated, and whose selection has been approved by the Deputy Secretary-General. - 58.14A Where the evaluation relates to the procurement of external and or internal audit services, the Evaluation Committee, shall, from amongst the members referred to in clause 58.14, have as one of its voting members, the Director of Internal Audit or any person so delegated by the Director, Internal Audit. - 58.15 The Evaluation Committee will organise a day, time and agenda to meet, based on the dates for submission of the Proposals.
+The Committee will open and evaluate the proposals received as outlined in Clauses 67.36 to 67.79, under the sections on the Evaluation Process in the Open Tendering Procedure. - 58.16 Where less than three (3) Proposals are received, the evaluation team must seek the approval of the Deputy Secretary-General to proceed with the process of evaluation and selection.

+- 58.17 The Programme Manager, Administrative Services will prepare the evaluation report, using the template in Annex B17d1, justifying the choice of Consultant.
+The evaluation report with annexes of the individually completed evaluation grids, CVs of the shortlisted consultants, the relevant TOR, funds availability form and draft contract will be submitted to the Deputy Secretary-General, through the Director, Corporate Services or designate, for approval of the proposed selection. - 58.17A In the circumstances where the Secretariat is procuring an external auditor for the audit of its annual financial statements, a "no objection" certificate from the Secretariat's audit committee, shall, in addition to the documents stated in clause 58.17, be required prior to the approval of the evaluation report by the Deputy Secretary General. - 58.18 The procedures for notification of award, confirmation of the availability of key experts and proposed replacements, contract procedures, and publication of award shall be the same as for Open Tendering procedure (Clauses 67.1 to 70.1)